Joydrip/ASD-Detection-using-YOLOv5-BiLSTM/README.md

 The developed model achieved approximately:

-## **92% Test Accuracy**
+# **92% Test Accuracy**

-The model was evaluated using multiple performance metrics rather than relying only on accuracy.
+The model was evaluated using multiple metrics rather than relying solely on accuracy.

-The evaluation includes:
+Evaluation included:

 - Accuracy
 - Precision